No booking fees on the app

 Leeds to London Kings Cross train travel guide

-The train journey from Leeds to London Kings Cross combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Leeds, you can get to London Kings Cross in just 1h 59m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Leeds to London Kings Cross is efficient and offers a scenic and comfortable experience.
+With frequent departures from Leeds, you can reach London Kings Cross in just 1h 59m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking